thecamels/zabbix/README.md

 Zabbix
 ======
-Script and templates for Zabbix 2.2.x.
+Script and templates for Zabbix 2.2.x. and 2.4.x

 - In /bin you will find Bash/Perl/PHP scripts used by some User Parameters (need to be installed on agent)
 - In Templates there are XML files ready to import using Zabbix GUI
 - In zabbix_agentd.conf.d there are custom User Parameters (need to be installed on agent)

+Templates was tested on Red Hat 5.x, 6.x and CentOS 5.x, 6.x.
 Please let us know if you have any questions or concerns.

 The Camels Team
 http://thecamels.org